rachanavishwanath/rachanavishwanath/README.md

 Email: rachana.gujrathi@gmail.com

-Please feel free to look at my projects and check out the applications, they are included in the readMe's!
+Please feel free to look at my projects and check out the web applications, live links are included in the readMe's!
 <!--
 **rachanavishwanath/rachanavishwanath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.